Resources

 Macros

-Macros can make a big difference to productivity when working with Word files and, at the Chartered Institute of Editing and Proofreading, we are lucky to have on board a leading expert, Paul Beverley, whose website Word macro tools is a treasure trove.
+Macros can make a big difference to productivity when working with Word files and, at the Chartered Institute of Editing and Proofreading (CIEP), we are lucky to have on board a leading expert, Paul Beverley, whose website Word macro tools is a treasure trove.

 The power of words